rocket-pool/docs.rocketpool.net/docs/guides/houston/stake-eth-on-behalf.md

 ```

 ::: warning NOTE
-If a node operator deposits your ETH into a minipool, you won't be able to permissionlessly exit their minipool, so keep this in mind!
+If a node operator deposits your ETH into a minipool, you won't be able to exit their minipool without access to their withdrawal credentials, so keep this in mind!
 You can use the Rocket Pool staking site to withdraw ETH staked on behalf of a node if it isn't being used in a minipool.
 :::

 That's it!